 According to the IAB, in-housing is becoming the favored model for advertisers, but few have completely shifted away from outside partners.
-In a recent ANA study, 78 percent of respondents reported that they have an in-house agency.
-Of those with inhouse agency services, 90% still rely out some outside partners and only 30% have successfully built out programmatic media buying capabilities.
-Brands making the shift to bring programmatic in-house are primarily doing so to gaining ownership of their technology contracts and taking a more active role in campaign strategy, while still leveraging external media buying teams for execution.
+In a recent ANA study, only 18% percent of brands have brought programmatic media-buying in-house - leaving them to rely on agencies or point solutions providers to fill the gap.
+Of those with in-house agency services, 90% still rely out some outside partners and only 30% have successfully built out programmatic media buying capabilities.
+Advertisers making the shift to bring programmatic in-house are primarily doing so to gaining ownership of their technology contracts and taking a more active role in campaign strategy, while still leveraging external media buying teams for execution.
 In industry surveys, researchers have tried to determine what is driving the trend towards in-housing.
 However, these surveys often miss important macro factors that have been catalysts for brands taking control.
 From our conversations with marketers, there are three overarching drivers:

-CHANGING DYNAMICS
+1 CHANGING DYNAMICS

 A lack of transparency is media buyers' greatest concerns when it comes to programmatic advertising according to a recent Digiday survey.
-The concern over transparency contributes to overall lack of trust in agency and partner relationships.
-Taking programmatic in-house gives brands a direct look at what's driving performance, why, and what what cost.
+The concern over transparency contributes to overall lack of trust in outside relationships.
+Taking programmatic in-house gives agencies a direct look at what's driving performance, why, and what what cost.

-EFFICIENCY IN EXECUTION VIA AUTOMATION
+2 EFFICIENCY IN EXECUTION VIA AUTOMATION

-Part of the historic need for agencies was the heavy lifting required to get a campaign inmarket.
+Part of the historic need for outside media-buying partners and vendors was the heavy lifting required to get a campaign in-market.
 Those steps-from channel mix to determining deals, partners and tactics to building and executing campaigns have become increasingly less burdensome as programmatic technology has continued to automate advertising.
-But, a number of critical activities and challenges still exist including buying power, subject matter expertise, and platform knowhow.
+But, a number of critical activities and challenges still exist including buying power, subject matter expertise, and platform know-how.

-STRATEGIC ALIGNMENT
+3 STRATEGIC ALIGNMENT

 The more steps and pass-offs in the campaign activation process, the more likely the advertiser's strategic intent for the campaign becomes diluted.
 Making the issue worse, there has long been a knowledge gap between marketing and media teams resulting in already poor translation of marketing strategy to how the brand reaches a consumer.
-By being closer to actual execution, the brand's strategy-informed by its research and consumer insights-can more directly play through to decisioning.
+By being closer to actual execution, the advertiser's strategy-informed by research and consumer insights-can more directly play through to decisioning.